Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 In this lesson, we will provide an introduction to a simulation method called 'Agent-Based Modeling' (often abbreviated to ABM), via an Agent-Based Model of a historical letter-sending network, implemented with the Python package `mesa`.

-The historical case that inspired this lesson is the '[Republic of Letters](https://en.wikipedia.org/w/index.php?title=Republic_of_Letters&oldid=1240959647)', an [early modern](https://en.wikipedia.org/wiki/Early_modern_period) network of scholars who wrote to eachother extensively, thereby fertilizing each other's thinking.
+The historical case that inspired this lesson is the '[Republic of Letters](https://en.wikipedia.org/w/index.php?title=Republic_of_Letters&oldid=1240959647)', an [early modern](https://en.wikipedia.org/wiki/Early_modern_period) network of scholars who wrote to each other extensively, thereby fertilizing each other's thinking.
 It has already been extensively studied with digital methods[^1][^2].
-Using our Agent-Based Model, we want to better understand the social dynamics of these correspondence networks and how they were able to shape scientific thought of the time.
+Using our Agent-Based Model, we want to better understand the social dynamics of this correspondence network and how it was able to shape the scientific thought of the time.

-The model we will building together is relatively basic, featuring only simple interactions like sending letters.
+The model we will build together is relatively basic, featuring only simple interactions like sending letters.
 Those simple interactions will lead to correspondence networks that are structurally similar to those observed in actual, historical datasets on letter sending.

-The model we build here will not be sufficiently complex to give genuinely valuable perspectives on this case study on its own, but it will highlight some key properties of ABM, and various ways to implement them.
+The model we build here will not be sufficiently complex to give genuinely valuable perspectives on this case study on its own, but it will highlight some key properties of ABMs, and various ways to implement them.
 Crucially, by the end of this lesson, you will be able to extend the model further with more complex functionalities.

 In the [first part](#Part-1:-Introduction-to-Simulations-and-Agent-based-Modeling), you will learn what historical simulation methods are all about, their methodological and epistemological quirks, and how to start applying Agent-Based Modeling to your own research.